Context Adaptive Cooperation: Introduction

-Interestingly, when there exists a deterministic back-off strategy that can be implemented without consensus, then the \CAC abstraction makes it possible to implement fully asynchronous agreement algorithms without synchronization, whereas other solutions would have required the use of consensus. \Cref{sec:sname} illustrates such an usage of the \CAC abstraction.
-It provides a \CAC-based solution to the novel short-naming problem in asynchronous networks, where processes seek to get names with the lowest possible information-theoretic entropy.
+\insertft{Note that \CAC's interest extends beyond consensus, in particular when there exists a deterministic back-off strategy that can be implemented under full asynchrony.} In that case, the \CAC abstraction can be used to construct fully asynchronous agreement algorithms, whereas other solutions would have required consensus. \insertft{To illustrate this strategy, \Cref{sec:sname} introduces the \emph{short-naming problem}, a novel coordination task in which processes seek to adopt unique names with the lowest possible information-theoretic entropy.
+Using \CAC, we present a Byzantine-tolerant algorithm that solves that problem in a fully asynchronous network.}